 Ecommerce companies are using AI to improve their warehouse automation through efficient sorting and delivery systems; predictive maintenance to minimize downtime and maintenance costs; AI-based route optimization systems reduce travel distances and predict delivery delays throughout the chain of custody and help reduce expenses.
 AI can thus optimize fulfilment, warehousing and transport operations across locations.

 Machine learning algorithms are helping detect user identity basis previous usage patterns.
 The behaviour analytics can avoid fraudulent transactions from a user’s profile and save cost of delivery, or refunds to the company, and improve customer satisfaction.

 The difference between platforms that don’t offer a personalized experience, recommendations, or chatbots and those that leverage AI for such offerings is conspicuous and customers are getting used to the latter.
 At the same time, AI is helping companies optimize operations and cut avoidable costs.
 Retail and ecommerce companies that can get ahead and adopt AI in their processes are expected to thrive during and post the pandemic.

-Pankaj Sachdeva, India site leader and vice president innovation, Pitney Bowes.
+Pankaj Sachdeva is vice president, innovation and India site leader at Pitney Bowes.
 The views in this article are his own.